Wet weather events, heavy traffic usage, road age and the lack of maintenance are the main causes of road failures.

 No it’s not.
 Resealing our roads (putting another layer of bitumen over the top) helps stop the road from deteriorating and fills in the surface cracks that are starting to appear (remember, these cracks may not be visible to passing traffic).
 If we maintain our rounds that are in a good condition, they last longer and do not need to be reconstructed.
 Keeping the water out, via road reseals, is the key.

 Resealing is a more cost effective program for maintaining our roads.
-It costs about $7 per square metre to reseal versus about $100 for a road reconstruction.
+It costs about $7 per square metre to reseal versus about $110 for a road reconstruction (this does not account for drainage works, vegetation removal, kerb etc) .
 When you consider the cost, it’s vital that we have a reseal program to maintain the roads that are in a good condition.

 Q. But the road was resealed near my place a few months back and its now got a couple of potholes in it following the recent rain.
 Why?